talkowski-lab/athena/README.md

 ---

-### Step 3
+### Step 3: Create 1D bins genome-wide
-**Create 1D training bins**

 The next step is to segment the genome into sequential, uniform bins.

+Using the bin size determined in [the example from step 2](https://github.com/talkowski-lab/athena#step-2) (above), we can generate sequential 5kb bins for all autosomes using `athena make-bins`.

+By default, sequential bins will be created from telomere to telomere for every chromosome.
+However, we can introduce any number of `-x`/`--blacklist-all` BED files to exclude bins overlapping the blacklist(s).
+In this example, we will exclude bins overlapping unalignable (_i.e._, N-masked) regions.

-These bins will only be used for training the mutation rate model.
-Once trained, you can extend the mutation rate model beyond this subset of training bins.
+We can simultaneously define a smaller subset of bins for training the mutation rate model.
+Once trained, you can extend the mutation rate model beyond these training bins.

-Following [the example from step 2](https://github.com/talkowski-lab/athena#step-2) (above), we can generate 5kb bins for all autosomes using `athena make-bins`.

-We can also introduce any number of `--blacklist` BED files, which will exclude bins overlapping the blacklist(s) from being included in model training.
-We can also apply a buffer around the elements in the blacklists.
-For this example, we will exclude all bins within ±5kb of the intervals used for SV blacklisting ([see step 1](https://github.com/talkowski-lab/athena#step-1), above) as well as all bins overlapping any unalignable (i.e., N-masked) regions of the reference genome.
+To generate a subset of training bins, we can pass any number of `--training-blacklist` BED files, which will apply further blacklisting to the bins generated above.
+In this example, we will exclude training bins overlapping the intervals used for SV blacklisting ([see step 1](https://github.com/talkowski-lab/athena#step-1), above).

+Finally, we have the option to apply a buffer around the elements in the blacklists.
+For this example, we will conservatively exclude all bins within ±5kb of any interval from the blacklists.

 We can create these bins as follows:
 ```
 $ athena make-bins -z \
-    -x data/athena.SV_selection_blacklist.v1.GRCh37.bed.gz \
-    -x data/GRCh37.Nmask.bed.gz \
+    --blacklist-all data/GRCh37.Nmask.bed.gz \
+    --blacklist-training data/athena.SV_selection_blacklist.v1.GRCh37.bed.gz \
     --buffer 5000 \
     --exclude-chroms X,Y,M \
+    --training-bins-out GRCh37.autosomes.5kb_bins.training.bed.gz \
     data/GRCh37.genome \
     5000 \
-    athena_training_bins.bed.gz
+    GRCh37.autosomes.5kb_bins.all.bed.gz
 ```

 Where: